 - Combine all the ingredients in a mug and stir until baking soda is dissolved.

-- Sip like you would an herbal tea throughout the day.
+- Sip throughout the day.

 - Pour hot water into a mug and steep tea for 2 minutes.

-- Add honey, lemon juice and bourbon and stir until honey is completely dissolved.
+- Stir until honey is completely dissolved.

 A sore throat can be caused by various factors, including bacterial or viral infections, allergies, dry air, acid reflux, and more.
 The symptoms of a sore throat may include pain, difficulty swallowing, and irritation in the throat.
 The good news is that sore throats caused by viral infections can be treated at home with natural remedies.
 Home remedies such as warm salt water gargles, throat lozenges, herbal tea, and warm liquids can help soothe a sore throat.
 It is also recommended to keep the throat moist by drinking cold fluids or using a humidifier.
 For sore throats caused by bacterial infections, however, a doctor may prescribe antibiotics to clear the infection.
 Pain relievers and anti-inflammatory medications may also be suggested to relieve sore throat pain and reduce inflammation.
 Natural remedies like licorice root tea and hot sauce have anti-inflammatory properties that may help reduce throat discomfort.